Use RBMPs if you need:

 See the 2009 river basin management plans.

-Learn about the consultation and engagement methods we used for both the review and the update to the RBMPs in the record of consultation and engagement.
+Learn about the consultation and engagement methods we used for the review and the update to the RBMPs in the record of consultation and engagement.

-The RBMPs support the government’s framework for the 25-year environment plan.
-And will allow local communities to find more cost-effective ways to take action to further improve our water environment.
+The RBMPs support the government’s framework for the 25 year environment plan and will allow local communities to find more cost-effective ways to take action to further improve our water environment.

 Update to the RBMPs

-We must review and update RBMPs every 6 years.
+The Environment Agency must review and update RBMPs every 6 years.

 See the UK’s Marine Strategy Part 3: programme of measures.

-RBMPs in England and Wales
+RBMPs in England, Wales and Scotland

 Use the map to find your RBD.